Twenty-fifth Amendment to the United States Constitution

 The Twenty-fifth Amendment (Amendment XXV) to the United States Constitution addresses issues related to presidential succession and disability.

 It clarifies that the vice president becomes president if the president dies, resigns, or is removed from office by impeachment.
 It also establishes the procedure for filling a vacancy in the office of the vice president.

-Additionally, the amendment provides for the temporary transfer of the president's powers and duties to the vice president, either on the president's initiative alone or on the initiative of the vice president together with a majority of the president's cabinet.
+The amendment provides for the temporary transfer of the president's powers and duties to the vice president, either on the president's initiative alone or on the initiative of the vice president, together with a majority of the president's cabinet.
 In either case, the vice president becomes the acting president until the president's powers and duties are restored.

 The amendment was submitted to the states on July 6, 1965, by the 89th Congress, and was adopted on February 10, 1967, the day the requisite number of states (38) ratified it.

 Text and effect

 Section 1: Presidential succession

 Section 1.
 In case of the removal of the President from office or of his death or resignation, the Vice President shall become President.

 Section 1 clarifies that in the enumerated situations the vice president becomes president, instead of merely assuming the powers and duties of the presidency as acting president.
 It operates automatically, without needing to be explicitly invoked.